vikash-india/UnixNotes2Myself/linux/concepts/P003-BashBestPractices.md

 time sleep 1 | sleep 5           # Undefined uses of 'time'
 ```

-#### Miscellaneous
+### Best Practices - Miscellaneous

-ShellCheck recognizes a menagerie of other issues:
+ShellCheck recognizes a menagerie of other issues.

 ```sh
 PS1='\e[0;32m\$\e[0m '            # PS1 colors not in \[..\]